 - All the lecturers and staff of Postgraduate Program, State University of Surabaya. - All the lecturers and Staff of Freudhental Institute, Utrecht University.
 Especially Mark Uwland, without whom we would never survive our first month in the freezing wind of Netherlands. - 7.
-Dikti and Nuffic Neso for the financial support. - Ira Dwi Agustina, S.Pd., 7th grade mathematics teacher of Laboratory Secondary School of State University of Surabaya. - All the teachers, the students, and staff of Laboratory Secondary School of State University of Surabaya. - My parents, Drs.
-I Gusti Made Suberata, M.Ag. and I Gusti Ayu Rusmiati, M.Pd., for tolerating their rebellious and headstrong oldest daughter. - 11.
-My little sisters, who are really noisy and annoying yet still, the best sisters anyone can ever hope for.
-I wouldn't trade you munchies for the world. - 12.
+Dikti and Nuffic Neso for the financial support. - Ira Dwi Agustina, S.Pd., 7th grade mathematics teacher of Laboratory Secondary School of State University of Surabaya. - 9.
+Aan Hendroanto; the cameraman, the consultant, the observer, and the merciless critic behind this study. - All the teachers, the students, and staff of Laboratory Secondary School of State University of Surabaya. - 11.
+My parents and my little sisters. - 12.
 Yosep Dwi Kristanto, my favorite person.
 It is an honor to be a part of your life. - 13.
 The students of Batch V IMPoME and BIMPoME.